diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 - **File prefix**:
 - **File suffix**:
 - **Windowed** (unsupported):
 - **File definition to use**: Pick the output schema/definition you created earlier on.
+This one is actually not required any more, Kettle will fetch the metadata automatically from the incoming stream.

 ## Add Transfromation Steps

+Some steps require special implementation, like Sort etc.
+As it is extremely early days with this project, these steps are supported:

+- Memory Group by work with Sum and Count.

+Beyond that all steps should work as long as you don't bring together data streams.
+For bringing streams together Matt is planning to implement support for Merge Join.

 ## Set up the Beam Job Configuration